eburghar/rconfd/README.md

 EOF
 ```

 Create a role.
-Here You can only login with that role if the token is coming from a group and the
+Here You can only login with that role if the project is inside the `alpine` group and the
-build is on a protected tag.
+build is for a protected tag (release).

 ```sh
 vault write auth/jwt/role/myrole - <<EOF